Skip to main content

 }

-emit ValueUpdated(hashedKey, value);
+emit ValueUpdated(hashedKey, value, version);

 }